syncthing/docs/users/config.rst

 TCP IPv6 address and port (``tcp6://[2001:db8::42]:22000``)
     This results in Syncthing listening on the specified address and port, IPv6 only.

+KCP listener address (``kcp://0.0.0.0:22000``, ``kcp://:22020``)
+    Syncthing will connect to and listen for incoming connections via the KCP protocol on IPv6 and IPv6.

 Static relay address (``relay://192.0.2.42:22067?id=abcd123...``)
     Syncthing will connect to and listen for incoming connections via the specified relay address.

+Static relay address with KCP and TCP (``kcp://:22020, relay://your.server.com:22067/?id=abcd123..., tcp://:22000``)
+    Syncthing will utilise KCP and TCP listening along with a private relay as fall back option.

     .. todo:: Document available URL parameters.